ssafy12-seoul07/PJT-FINAL-F-JH-HW/readme/혜원_README.md

 ## **Expectation**🌟

-This URS service aims to provide a unique leisure experience for people such as fans of K-contents, by allowing them to visit iconic locations featured in dramas and movies while exploring hidden spots in Seoul through walking routes.
+This URS Seoul aims to provide a unique leisure experience for people such as fans of K-contents, by allowing them to visit iconic locations featured in dramas and movies while exploring hidden spots in Seoul through walking routes.
 Not only foreign visitors but also residents and others staying in Seoul can enjoy strolling and discovering lesser-known gems of the city.
 The project has the potential to expand beyond Seoul by incorporating data from other districts and cities, such as London or Paris, which are often highlighted in OTT platform content.
 In such cases, the Google Maps API could be effectively utilized to provide accurate location data and navigation.

 Additionally, an automated walking completion validation system, integrated with ChatGPT, will be implemented to further enhance user experience and make the service more interactive and reliable.
 These features will make the project increasingly valuable and adaptable for a broader audience.